zhouyuan7/Baxter-project-2/README.md

 #### Position-inverse Kinematic Control

 Given target work space coordinate.
 Go through inverse kinematic process to get the relate configurations (joint angles).
 The core of this method is the inverse kinematic solver.
-Due to the project time limit, I can not do any better than the default Baxter solver.
-One of the demo videos shows the perfermance of this method.
+Due to the project time limit, I cannot do any better than the default Baxter solver.
+One of the demo videos shows the performance of this method.

 #### Pure Velocity control